AimraneDr/c-toolbox/README.md

     2. Defines section
     3. Functions' signature diclaration section
 3. Each functionality should be independent of any other functionality except for c standard libraries.
+4. For each functionality under './src/' there is a test script under './tests/' that has the same relative path and name.